The European Accessibility Act

-- Services related to transport, such as websites and mobile applications, electronic tickets and their purchasing, real-time travel information
+- Services related to transport, such as websites and mobile applications, electronic tickets and the purchasing of electronic tickets, real-time travel information

 - Consumer banking services

-The EAA must also be taken into account in the following areas:
+The Act must also be taken into account in the following areas:

-In accordance with the Government's policy, the Ministry of Social Affairs and Health is responsible for co-ordinating the implementation of the EAA, while other ministries participate in the preparation in line with their specific field.
+In accordance with the Government's policy, the Ministry of Social Affairs and Health is responsible for coordinating the implementation of the Act, while other ministries participate in the preparation in line with their specific field.

-A working group set up by the Ministry of Social Affairs and Health prepared a proposal on the transposition of the EAA into Finnish law.
+A working group set up by the Ministry of Social Affairs and Health prepared a proposal on the transposition of the Act into Finnish law.
 Stakeholders were consulted as comprehensively as possible during the preparation.
 The Government submitted to Parliament a proposal for legislation implementing the Directive on the accessibility requirements for products and services (HE 41/2022 vp).